RohitPund/best-repo-ever/README.md

 # best-repo-ever
 sample repo for trailhead assignments.
-I am making change to this now.
+I think this is a conflict now.I am making change to this  again now.